broke-protocol/broke-protocol/docs/Examples/Client/02_CEF.md

 interface.
 There are some injected methods explained in [01 - Getting Started] that help you connect with the game client and even server (via triggers).

-There are also function on the server that let you execute either JavaScript or C# on the client.
+There are also functions on the server that let you execute either JavaScript or C# on the client.
 Don't need to worry since the code is validated to be safe on clients before execution.
 This is a useful way to change UI elements dynamically based on server events, or even change client state directly via C#.

+Some examples below.
+Refer to the [BP API Reference](https://brokeprotocol.com/api/) for all available methods on server and client.

 SvPlayer.ExecuteJS(string expression)
 ex. svPlayer.ExecuteJS("window.cursorHide();")